THE BEST VALUE CARBON WHEELSET

 So what about the vertical compliance of the three different groups of wheelsets?

-Like stiffness, a lateral measure that is also dependent on the wheel’s rim, spokes, and hub materials and how they are aligned and assembled, vertical compliance is unique to a wheelset.
+Like stiffness, vertical compliance is a lateral measure that depends on the wheel’s rim, spokes, and hub materials, and on how they are aligned and assembled.
+It is unique to a wheelset.

-That said, I’ve found the better and average performance carbon wheels as a group of individual wheelsets to be more comfortable than either better and average value carbon or alloy upgrade wheels.
+That said, I’ve found the better and average performance-carbon wheels, as a group of individual wheelsets, to be more comfortable than either the better and average value-carbon or alloy-upgrade wheels.

-I’m not sure why this is, but I guess it simply results from money.
-More engineering goes into performance carbon wheels than either of the other types.
-Companies are hip to the reality that we cyclists want comfort today so the companies making performance carbon wheels spend the money to engineer their wheels to be more compliant.
+I’m not sure why this is, but I guess it simply comes down to money.
+More engineering goes into performance carbon wheels than into any other type.
+Companies are hip to the reality that cyclists want comfort today, so those making performance-carbon wheels spend the money to engineer them to be more compliant.
 The others either can’t afford to or don’t choose to.

 Responsiveness